 The effective portion of changes in the fair value of derivatives designated and that qualify as cash flow hedges is recorded in accumulated other comprehensive income and is subsequently reclassified into earnings in the period that the hedged forecasted transaction affects earnings.
-During the three months ended March 31, 2011 and 2010, such derivatives were used to hedge the variable cash flows associated with existing variable-rate debt.
+During the three months ended March 31, 2012 and 2011, such derivatives were used to hedge the variable cash flows associated with existing variable-rate debt.
 The ineffective portion of the change in fair value of the derivatives is recognized directly in earnings.
-During the three months ended March 31, 2011 and 2010, we recorded ineffectiveness of \$5,000 (decrease to interest expense) and \$105,000 (increase to interest expense), respectively, attributable to a mismatch in the underlying indices of the derivatives and the hedged interest payments made on our variable-rate debt.
+During the three months ended March 31, 2012 and 2011, we recorded ineffectiveness of \$10,000 (increase to interest expense) and \$5,000 (decrease to interest expense), respectively, as an adjustment to interest expense attributable to a mismatch in the underlying indices of the derivatives and the hedged interest payments made on our variable-rate debt.

-During the three months ended March 31, 2011, we also had eight interest rate caps with a total a notional amount of \$51.2 million, (two of these caps with a collective notional of \$19.5 million matured during the first quarter of 2011), where only the changes in intrinsic value are recorded in accumulated other comprehensive income.
+During the three months ended March 31, 2012, we also had six interest rate caps with a total notional amount of \$31.7 million, where only the changes in intrinsic value are recorded in accumulated other comprehensive income.
 Changes in fair value of these interest rate caps due to changes in time value (e.g. volatility, passage of time, etc.) are excluded from effectiveness testing and are recognized directly in earnings.
-During the three months ended March 31, 2011 and 2010, we recorded a loss of \$3,000 and \$31,000, respectively, due to changes in the time value of these interest rate caps.
+During the three months ended March 31, 2012 and 2011, we recorded a loss of less than \$1,000 and a loss of \$3,000, respectively, due to changes in the time value of these interest rate caps.

-Amounts reported in accumulated other comprehensive income related to derivatives designated in qualifying cash flow hedges will be reclassified to interest expense as interest payments are made on our variable-rate debt.
-During the next twelve months, we estimate that an additional \$24.8 million will be reclassified to earnings as an increase to interest expense, which primarily represents the difference between our fixed interest rate swap payments and the projected variable interest rate swap payments.
+Amounts reported in accumulated other comprehensive income related to derivatives designated as qualifying cash flow hedges will be reclassified to interest expense as interest payments are made on our variable-rate debt.
+During the next twelve months, we estimate that an additional \$18.6 million will be reclassified to earnings as an increase to interest expense, which primarily represents the difference between our fixed interest rate swap payments and the projected variable interest rate swap payments.

-As of March 31, 2011, we had the following outstanding interest rate derivatives that were designated as cash flow hedges of interest rate risk:
+As of March 31, 2012, we had the following outstanding interest rate derivatives that were designated as cash flow hedges of interest rate risk:

 Interest Rate Derivative Number of Instruments Notional

-Interest Rate Caps 21 \$ 270,651,000 Interest Rate Swaps 30 \$ 734,800,000
+Interest Rate Caps 18 \$256,371,000

+Interest Rate Swaps 24 \$651,800,000